-Karla Perez teaches the International Commerce & Import/Export program at Herzing College Montreal.
+Karla Perez in her office at Herzing College Montreal.

 Quebec is an excellent place to start a career in international trade.
 There is good demand for entry-level jobs like customs official and import/export clerk, and strong growth potential for import/export merchants.

 Thinking of starting your own import/export business?
 Interested in entering the industry?